TaperMD uses content from CredibleMeds® to create a flag for medications with potential cardiac risk.

 Categories of risk assigned:

-- Drugs with conditional risk of TdP – i.e., can cause TdP under certain conditions.
+- Drugs with a conditional risk of TdP – i.e., can cause TdP under certain conditions.

 - Drugs to be avoided by congenital Long QT patients.